 My husband’s family were good friends with another family in their neighborhood, the Bowers.
 Richard Bowers was a good friend of my brother-in-law and served as his best man when he married.
 He later died in Vietnam.
 I checked the Virtual Vietnam Veterans Wall of Faces and someone has shared his photo.

-Notice that below his photo, there is a “More Information” link.
+Notice that below the photos, there is a “More Information” link.

 This page gives his full name, dates of birth and death, his hometown, the branch of service and rank, the province where he died and the panel location on the wall where his name can be found.